QuickyGames/apiflow/README.md

         {
             "name": "output_image",
             "type": "string",
-            "required": true,
             "default": "",
             "mapping": "output",
             "description": "The output image URL"
         }
-    ],
+    ]
+}
 ```

 **Declare a workflow**

 The workflow will call kontext node twice,
-onece with promt "Add a Hat to person",
+once with prompt "Add a Hat to person",
 and once with prompt "Make this a 90s cartoon"

 POST /api/v1/workflows